Dragon's blood in skincare

 Is dragon's blood safe for sensitive skin?

-Generally yes — the anti-inflammatory mechanism makes it well-suited to reactive skin.
+Generally yes — the inflammation-research findings make it a common choice for reactive skin.
 Rare individual sensitivities exist (it's a complex plant extract); patch test if you have known plant allergies.
 The astringent action can briefly tighten skin on application — that's the protein-precipitating mechanism, not irritation.

 How does dragon's blood compare to centella asiatica (cica)?

-Both have wound-healing and anti-inflammatory effects.
+Both have been studied in wound-healing and inflammation research.
 Centella works primarily via madecassoside and asiaticoside (different compounds); dragon's blood via taspine and proanthocyanidins.
 Some products combine both for multi-mechanism support.
 Dragon's blood is more astringent (forms a film); centella is more soothing without the tightening effect.
 Both have strong evidence bases.

 Why is dragon's blood pink/red in WhollyKaw products?